Traveling to Cuba with Kids: What to Expect & Tips for Families

 There’s plenty to do in Cuba with kids!
 Here are some top activities:

-• Discover Cuba’s Wildlife – Snorkeling, visiting turtle farms, or even exploring caves with bats can be fascinating experiences.
+Discover Cuba’s Wildlife – Snorkelling, visiting turtle farms, or even exploring caves can be fascinating experiences.

 3. Embrace the Local Culture